Soccer-Ronaldo at the double to earn United late point at Atalanta | Sports-Games

 Soccer-Ronaldo at the double to earn United late point at Atalanta

-But the Bergamo side restored their advantage in the 56th minute when Zapata broke past Harry Maguire, burst into the box and beat De Gea.
+But just before the break, United produced a superbly worked goal with a flowing passing move ending with a clever back-heel from Bruno Fernandes to Ronaldo, who buried the chance.
+Gian Piero Gasperini's Atalanta were well on top after the break and they restored their advantage in the 56th minute when Zapata broke past Harry Maguire, burst into the box and beat De Gea.
 The linesman's flag was raised for offside but after a lengthy VAR review the decision was over-turned and the Italian side had the lead.
-But Ronaldo pounded on a loose ball on the edge of the box in stoppage time and blasted home a volley to earn a precious point for Ole Gunnar Solskjaer's side.

-But Ronaldo pounded on a loose ball on the edge of the box in stoppage time and blasted home a volley to earn a precious point for Ole Gunnar Solskjaer's side.
+But right at the death, Ronaldo pounced on a loose ball on the edge of the box and with his trademark technique and precision blasted home a low volley to earn a precious point.
+"We never give up, we believe until the end, it is a good result for us," said Ronaldo.

+"The beginning was tough, we knew Atalanta would do a lot of pressure, they have a fantastic coach, when I played at Juventus they were always difficult to play against.
+We were a little bit lucky in the end but that is football," he added.
+"We have to still improve, we have different players, different system, we have to adapt with each other, but it will take time.
+We have time to improve and be better."

+United and Villarreal are level on seven points with Atalanta on five and Switzerland's Young Boys on three.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)